DFHack/dfhack/docs/plugins/stonesense.rst

 Yellow Cubes and Missing Sprites
 --------------------------------
-If you are seeing yellow cubes in Stonesense, that is simply things we don't have sprites for.
+If you are seeing yellow cubes in Stonesense, then there is something on the map that Stonesense does not have a sprite for.

 .. figure:: ../images/stonesense-yellowcubes.png
    :align: center